jeep wrangler 2.0 vs 3.6

 Jeep Wrangler 2.0 vs 3.6: How these 2 Engines Compares

-In 2018, we were treated to the all-new Jeep JL, which gave us a choice in engines, either a 2.0L and a 3.0L V6.
+In 2018, we were treated to the all-new Jeep Wrangler JL, which gave us a choice in engines, either a 2.0L and a 3.0L V6.
+In this guide we see the battle Jeep Wrangler 2.0 vs 3.6.
 The 2.0L engine is the newer in the brotherhood, while the 3.6L has been around for several years already.

 When you love Jeep Wranglers, it can be hard to know which of these engine choices would be right for you.
 What if I use my Wrangler more for off-roading?